sweetmantech/Recoup-Chat/README.md

 ## Features

-- AI-powered chatbot using GPT models
+- AI-powered chatbot
 - Real-time streaming responses
+- Artist Mode for roster analytics
 - User authentication with Privy
 - Integration with Supabase for data storage
 - Tailwind CSS for styling